Reconstruction of $T_{\mathbb{P}^2}$ via tropical Lagrangian multi-section: Introduction

 \subsection{Acknowledgment}

 The author is grateful to Byung-Hee An, Kwokwai Chan, Ziming Nikolas Ma and Yong-Geun Oh for useful discussions.
 A special thanks goes to Katherine Lo for her encouragement during this work.
-The work of Y.-H. Suen. was supported by IBS-R003-D1.